 Spring time means spring cleaning.
-Unfortunately, spring cleaning usually entails toxic products, artificial perfumes and corrosive chemicals.
+Sadly, spring cleaning usually entails toxic products, artificial perfumes, and corrosive chemicals.
 From skin irritation and asthma to birth defects and cancer, commercial cleaning agents are among the most dangerous products we keep in our homes.
-To make matters worse, the harsh chemicals in over-the-counter cleaners can linger in your house for days after use, increasing the likelihood they’ll adversely affect not only your home’s air quality but also the environment and our water systems.
+To make matters worse, the harsh chemicals can linger in your house for days even weeks after use, increasing the likelihood they’ll adversely affect not only your home’s air quality but also the environment and our water systems.
 If you’re looking for safer, more natural and eco-friendly ways to spring clean your home, we got you covered.
-Here are some of our favorite natural spring cleaning tips.
+Here are some of our favorite natural spring cleaning tips:

 Freshen Your Air Naturally

-For a ready-to-use, pet-safe deodorizer and air freshener alternative, check out our new Pet + Bedding + Home Spray, handcrafted from essential oils and other plant-based ingredients!
-Perfect for pets, people, fabrics, and for refreshing indoor spaces, Pet + Bedding eliminates pet and household odors without artificial colors or fragrances.
+For a ready-to-use, pet-safe deodorizer and air freshener, check out our new Pet + Bedding + Home Spray, handcrafted from essential oils and other plant-based ingredients.
+Perfect for pets, people, fabrics, and for refreshing indoor spaces, PBH eliminates pet and household odors without artificial colors or fragrances.
+You can even use it directly on your pup to combat funky dog smell!

 Another one of our favorite ways to naturally freshen our homes is through air-purifying plants.
 Check out the infographic below to choose one for yourself: